-Twelve municipalities in our source protection region are required to review and amend their Official Plans to ensure they conform to the local source protection plans.
-Ten of the municipalities (lower and upper tier) have completed the required Official Plan amendment.
+Twelve municipalities in our source protection region are required to review and amend their Official Plans to ensure they conform to the local source protection plans (SPPs).
+Ten of the municipalities (lower and upper tier) have completed the required Official Plan update.
 The remainder are in progress.
-It is anticipated that most of the remaining Official Plan and Zoning Bylaw amendments will be completed within the next year.
+Nine municipalities are required to update their Zoning Bylaws to conform to the SPP; eight are complete.
+It is anticipated that the remaining Official Plan and Zoning Bylaw updates will be completed within the next year.